HarperDB/documentation/docs/reference/resource.md

 # Resource Static Methods

-The Resource class also has static methods that mirror the instance methods.
-These static methods are called when a request is made to the resource path with no identifer in the path.
+The Resource class also has static methods that mirror the instance methods with an initial argument that is the id of the recrod act on.
+The static methods are generally the preferred and most convenient method for interacting with tables outside of methods that are directly extending a table.
+These static methods are also called when a request is made to the resource path with no identifer in the path.
 For example `POST /MyResource/133` will be handled by the Resource instance `post()` method, but `POST /MyResource/` will be handled by the Resource `static post()` method:
 ```javascript
 export MyResource extends Resource {
 	post() {